Catherine Irwin-Childs, MBACP (Accred) UKRCP

 Advanced Diploma in Integrative Counselling with Children & Families

 Member of UKRCP

-I have been practicing for over a decade, my experience includes working for various organisations as well as building my private practice.
-These organisations include Pheonix, formally Open Door Counselling Service, who take GP and self-referred clients.
-Tasha Foundation who take GP referred clients and the Place2be who place counsellors in schools.
+My experience includes working for counselling organisations as well as building my private practice.
+These include Phoenix, formally Open Door Counselling Service, Tasha Foundation and Place2be as a school counsellor.
 I have also worked as Teachers Support Counsellor and a Telephone Counsellor for Work Place Options.
-I have experience of working with clients of differing ages, genders, cultures, religion and sexuality.
+I am registered with Employer Assistance Programmes, including BUPA and Moving Minds.

 Accredited register membership